-This is the amount claimed by Reserve Bank Health Society Limited, as a cash amount, from the Department of Human Services for the Australian Government Private Health Insurance Rebate.
+This is the amount claimed by Reserve Bank Health Society Ltd, as a cash amount, from the Services Australia for the Australian Government Private Health Insurance Rebate.

 Other debtors

 Other debtors are recorded at amounts due less any provision for doubtful debts.
 Other debtors are normally settled in 30 days.